Discover Silesia: an interesting region in Poland

-Silesia in Poland may be great place to live
+Silesia in Poland is a great place to live

 It is no secret that Silesia is also a huge coal-rich region, although not as strongly as in the past.
 Although it still plays an important role in the Polish economy and energy sector, Silesia definitely goes beyond that.
 In recent times it has become a popular destination for tourists and students from both Poland and abroad.
 This is not surprising when you consider that there are many reputable universities located here that attract young people looking for quality education.